alehkot/druphpet/README.md

 	- `192.168.9.10 awesome.dev`
 	- `192.168.9.10 xhprof.awesome.dev`
 - Execute `vagrant up`
-- In case of any errors, try to provision the VM again and execute `vagrant reload --provision`
+- In case of any errors, try to provision the VM at least once again: `vagrant reload --provision`
 - On Windows if you need SMB support, it's important to install [Power Shell 3](http://www.microsoft.com/en-us/download/details.aspx?id=34595) beforehand.
 - To enable sharing of folders using default, NFS, Rsync methods, just remove comments from the appropriate lines in Vagrantfile.
-By default, only Samba server is enabled.
+By default, only SMB  is enabled.

 **Known issues**
-- Varnish is just installed and hasn't been configured universally yet to deal with any number of sites in VM.
+- Integration of some of the modules in Druphpet is still in progress.

 - Windows-only, to enable Samba, follow the instuctions in Vagrantfile.